NextronSystems/thor-manual/usage/custom-signatures.rst

     - Filescan
     - meta-rules.yar

-.. _yara-registry-rules:

 THOR YARA Rules for Registry Detection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 THOR allows checking a complete registry path key/value pairs with Yara
 rules.
-To accomplish this, he composes a string from the key/value pairs
+To accomplish this, THOR composes a string from the key/value pairs
 of a registry key path and formats them as shown in the following
 screenshot.